nus-cs3281/2022/students/ziqing26/knowledge.md

 [Selenium Documenation](https://www.selenium.dev/documentation/)
 [PageObject by Martin Fowler](https://martinfowler.com/bliki/PageObject.html)

 ## Non-technical knowledge

-1. It is important to communicate openly and professionaly so that everyone could sync up with each other.
+1. It is important to communicate openly and professionally so that everyone could sync up with each other.
 2. When releasing a feature, we might need to think of how to get the MVP done ASAP, so instead of working on everything simultaneously (i.e. both user facing features and admin features), sometimes it might be better to focus on getting one done thoroughly first.
 3. PR review requires strategy of concise and respectful communication.
 Writing reviewer friendly code is important to help them review more efficiently.
 It is also more preferred to make smaller PRs logically.